AndresRCA/NestJS-Black-List-API/README.md

 ## Installation

+This project was built with `Node 18.12.1 LTS`, so keep that in mind as you host this service on a server.

 To get this service up and running you have multiple choices, if you take a look at package.json there should be some scripts that should do the trick.
 First of all run `npm install` to install all dependencies.

 1. `npm run build`: as the name says, it builds your code and outputs it under the dist/ directory.